Rysbaev/Python-Projects/README.md

 # Welcome to My GitHub Page!
-Here im gonna upload my current Python Projects and see how i improve my Python skills !
+Here im gonna upload my current HTML and CSS projects and see how i improve my Web-developer skills !